 Why Cusco Makes a Good Base in the Sacred Valley

 Situated next to the Sacred Valley, with its own airport, Cusco is the perfect base for exploring the surrounding area.
-With a wealth of Inca ruins, stunning mountain scenery, and traditional Andean villages, the Sacred Valley has something to offer everyone.
+With a wealth of Inca ruins, stunning mountain scenery, and traditional Andean villages, the Sacred Valley has there are tons of things to do in Cusco.

 Cusco is a large enough base to offer a wide range of hotels, hostels, and restaurants, sure to fit any budget.
 You’ll find traditional Peruvian food, but also Thai, sushi, Indian, and other international dishes as well.

 There are many sites in the Sacred Valley you can visit from Cusco that are just an hour or two drive each way.
-There are so many options, you’ll need to choose a few, as it’s nearly impossible to fit them all into your trip!
+There are so many options, you’ll need to choose a few, as it’s nearly impossible to fit them all into your Peruvian holiday!

 Many of these sites can be explored on your own with a car and driver, or via a group tour.
 If you’d like to arrange transportation around the Sacred Valley but would rather not join an organized tour, we recommend using Taxidatum.
 You can schedule a driver for a full or half-day, with whichever stops you prefer.
 They do not provide guide services, only transportation.

 Don’t forget to bring your Boleto Turistico to enter many of these sites!
-We wrote an entire post with everything you need to know: Boleto Turistico: Your Ticket to Peru’s Sacred Valley
+We wrote an entire post with everything you need to know about using this crucial tourist pass.

 There are two elements to a trip to Pisac- a trip to the Inca Ruins, and a visit to the town and markets of Pisac.
 Pisac is about a one-hour drive from Cusco.